Kriti-Saxena/SQL-Database-Project/README.md

 ###### Problem: To design a database for a pop-up that connects students to nearby food joints and pop-up stores

-Designed a SQL database from scratch.
+Collaborated with fellow colleagues to designed a SQL database from scratch.
 Defined business rules, and cardinality to design an Enhanced Entity-Relationship (EER) diagram.The EER diagram was then normalized to design a logical design and then create a database using MYSQL.

 ### Steps Taken